matinbavardi/matinbavardi/README.md

 ## Vision & Philosophy
 Matin's work is driven by a commitment to:

+- Preserving digital knowledge for future generations
 - Making technology and modern education accessible to all
-- Preserving digital knowledge for future generations
-- Creating ethical, user-respecting software
+- Creating ethical, user-respecting social media
 - Contributing to public benefit through innovation

 ## Creative Pursuits